 From Sonic Retro

 Throughout the series, ranks are represented as letter-grades that vary in range across games, but usually from S or A to E, and are awarded based on the player's performance in a specific part of a game, such as completing a level or mission.
-Ranks are often awarded based on the player's score, factoring points earned from collecting rings, defeating enemies, pulling off tricks and finishing quickly.
+Ranks are often awarded based on the player's score, factoring points earned from collecting Rings, defeating enemies, pulling off tricks and finishing quickly.
 Sometimes, a game will only factor the time taken to complete a level/mission depending on the game or the level's specific objective.
 The player's character will also give different poses or comments based on what rank they get.

 Games that use Ranks

 Ranks go from A to E. Missions 1, 4 and 5 are score-based, while missions 2 and 3 are time-based.
-Getting all A-Ranks are necessary in acquiring Emblems and unlocking extra bonuses for the 2P Battle mode.
+Getting an A-Rank in every mission is necessary in acquiring Emblems and unlocking extra bonuses for the 2P Battle mode.

 Ranks go from A to E. All teams' first missions and all extra missions for Team Sonic and Team Chaotix are score-based, while all extra missions for Team Dark and Team Rose are time-based.
 Getting an A-Rank in every mission will unlock Super Hard Mode.

 Ranks go from A to E. Score-based ranks are given for all stage missions while time-based ranks are given for bosses.
 Scoring high for one alignment will reduce the rank achieved for the other alignment (e.g. getting a high Hero score will result in an E-Rank for the Dark misson), while a neutral score will count to both alignments.
 Getting an A-Rank in every stage will unlock Expert Mode.